sjaehn/BOops/README.md

 #### Pad properties

-The pad properties (relevant for the pattern drawing mode) are shown on the left of the user interface.
+The pad properties toolbox (relevant for the pattern drawing mode) is shown on the right side of the user interface.
+Properties from the toolbox will be set to the pattern upon drawing new pads.

 ##### Probability (Gate)

 Set the probability for pads to be played or not.
+Upon drawing a new pad, probability values being not 1.0 are shown on the pad.

 ##### Mix

 Dry / wet mixing value of an effect pad.
+Upon drawing a new pad, the mix value is represented on the pad by the brightness.

 #### Slot properties